690312856/690312856.github.io/index.md

 <img class="post-image" src="{{ site.baseurl }}/psb.jpeg" />

 # About me
-I'm a master student advised by [Cai Yi][rlar] in the Computational Intelligence and Knowledge Engineering Research Group.
+I'm a master student advised by Prof. [Cai Yi][rlar] in the Computational Intelligence and Knowledge Engineering Research Group.
-My work is focused on deep learning.
+Much of my work is on deep learning and its applications in Computer Vision.

 [rlar]: http://www2.scut.edu.cn/s/87/t/75/34/a2/info79010.htm

-## Interests
+## Research
-* Machine learning and deep learning.
-* Images classification.
-* iOS development.
+My research focuses on:

+* Speeding CNNs and extraction of discriminating power feature of image.

+* Trying to design a incremental classifer.

+* Applying computational model to real problems in computer vision and data mining.

 ## Online trail